jon-ruckwood/hal-feed-server/README.md

 [HAL+JSON](http://stateless.co/hal_specification.html) based feed server.

+The server is built using [Dropwizard](http://dropwizard.codahale.com/).

 A feed contains feed entries in descending order of publish date.

 A feed entry contains a payload of data specific to your domain, represented by any valid JSON.

 Operations currently supported on feed:

-* GET to view complete feed of entries
-* GET to view paginated feed of entries (experimental)
+* GET to view paginated feed of entries
 * GET to view specific feed entry
 * POST to publish new feed entry